Do you have a fun trip planned?

 42. Be sure that you have your ID and passport

-This list wouldn’t be complete without a few tips for what to take care of at work before you leave town.
+Next, this list wouldn’t be complete without a few tips for what to take care of at work before you leave town!

 Things to do at work before vacation:

 46. Confirm vacation approval

 Make sure you turned in your vacation notice, and that it’s been approved!

 Even if you plan on checking your email, this will make you feel less pressure about responding right away.